AdobeDocs/commerce-php/src/pages/best-practices/admin/placement-and-design.md

 ### Integrated Extensions

-These are add-ons to existing Magento feature and might appear as a nested feature.
+These are add-ons to existing features and might appear as a nested feature.

 **Placement:**